bstilin/Rocket/README.md

 See the source code and use Julia's built-in help mode to access docstrings.
 The docstrings are written to be the main source of documentation.

+## Note on Multi-Threading
+ `Rocket.jl` and `Rocket_mv.jl` both use the Threads.@threads macro to speed up computation.
+See the Multi-Threading [documentation](https://docs.julialang.org/en/v1/manual/multi-threading/).
+The Julia discourse is useful for finding information on setting the number of available threads.

 ## Contents

 ### source